BQuophi/Document-Understanding-AI-Assistant/README.md

 ## How It Works

-1. **Document Processing**: The app uses PyPDF to extract text from PDF files or reads TXT files directly.
+1. **Document Processing**: The app uses PyPDF to extract text from PDF files.
 2. **Text Embedding**: The extracted text is split into chunks and embedded using HuggingFace embeddings.
 3. **Vector Storage**: FAISS is used to store and index the text embeddings for efficient retrieval.
 4. **Question Answering**: When a user asks a question, the app retrieves relevant text chunks using FAISS and passes them to the Claude model along with the question.